MachinisteWeb/node-atlas/README.en.md

 ### Use MongoDB Database (NoSQL) ###

 We will see now how to use data from nosql database.
-We will use the `mongoose` NPM module.
+We will use the `mongoose` npm module.
 And first, [install a MongoDB server](https://www.mongodb.com/).

 So, from your `webconfig.json` directory, use